Constructive Dismissal – Should I Resign?

 3. You did not accept your employers breach, or a change in your employment conditions.

-In order to claim [constructive dismissal] the employee has to have one years service with the employer.
-According to the Employment Tribunals website, the average award for constructive dismissal in 2010 was £7,974.00
+In order to claim [constructive dismissal] the employee has to have two years service with the employer.

 However, the employee does not need two years service to bring a claim in an Employment Tribunal for (i) discrimination (ii) harassment (iii) or any breach of the employer’s statutory “health and safety” obligations.
 Employees’ can bring a claim from day one.

 If your employer ended your employment due to a reason, which you believe to be unfair, due to either the reason why you were dismissed, or the process your employer used, then you may have been unfairly dismissed.
 This may make it possible to lodge a claim with an Employment Tribunal.
 I strongly suggest you obtain legal advice from an employment solicitor.